 Undoubtedly weird and quintessentially Japanese, kappa have been an enduring (and sometimes endearing) part of Japanese folklore for centuries and remain an interesting facet of the culture today.
 How do you feel about kappa?
 Share your favorite kappa characters and any other thoughts in the comments section below and be sure to stick around Honey’s for more of all things awesome, Japanese culture, anime, and otherwise!
 Until next time~!

-Sarazanmai-Wallpaper-4 What is a Kappa?
+What is Kitsune?
 [Definition; Meaning]